Building Australia-China research capabilities for intercultural knowledge collaboration

 In this project, we are using a De-colonial approach to Literacy in Year 9 – setting up a creative writing intervention for Year 9 students that starts out with Aboriginal cultural teachers sharing with students what story means from an Aboriginal perspective.
 The objective is to see whether approaching writing and narrative from the standpoint of understanding what story means in Aboriginal worldviews will enable all students to improve their writing skills.
 If this works for mostly non-Indigenous students, the potential for this to be repeated in other communities is wide.
 Pre and post NAPLAN-like writing tests will ascertain whether the approach is effective in improving writing skills even when measured with a narrow tool like NAPLAN.
 No doubt other essential and transferable skills and capacities will be developed with this approach.

-Where is the Ghundus?
+Where are the Ghundus?

 Dr Sharon Louth, USC; Aunty Joyce Bonner, USC and Butchulla Elder; Dr Keane Wheeler, Deakin University.